 Today—as the demonic assaults on the family, society, and culture are at their peak—his protection is absolutely necessary.

 The most important way to seek his aid, of course, is through the St. Michael Prayer, which is recited by Catholics all over the world.

-But do you know what the first version of this prayer actually said—which is rather chilling—and how it came about?
+But are you familiar with what the 1888 version of this prayer actually said—which is rather chilling?

 Let’s get the facts on the history of this prayer, but first—we should focus on the Archangel himself.

 St. Michael appears in both the Old and New Testaments.
 His name in Hebrew is Mikhaʾel, which means “Who is like God?”

 He has been the leader of the heavenly hosts ever since the testing of the angels, in which he was indignant at Satan’s defiance and rose up to make his own choice to serve the Lord and to defend His holy name and all that He had made.